 - Two matches are included by default; click Add match if you want more.

 - This section pictures and explains the default Visual editor; select Text to create and edit questions with the advanced Text editor.

-- Choose to Maintain response order, which means only the order of the first column (1., 2., etc) is randomized.
+- Check the Maintain response order box to randomize only the order of the first column (1., 2., etc).
 Otherwise both column orders are randomized.

-- indicate that you want the options to Show as drop down menu.
+- Indicate whether you want the responses to Show as drop down menu.

 - Check Display workspace to give students a rich text editor where they can record their notes and processes as they work on the question.

 - If one or more passages have been included in the activity, you can select one to attach to this question from the Include passage dropdown.

 - Provide a Custom question definition (contact support for additional assistance).